anna099/heidegger/thinking/1-thinking.md

 will be the horizonal concept of his thinking -- as his work progresses, he retains the insistence on a horizon, but does not keep 'time' as the mark of this horizon.

+So, how is the being-question asked?
+And -- of course we must also ask this -- what is its answer?
+As countless introductions to Heidegger have noted, the issue(s) of ontology first arose in his life when he was gifted a copy of Franz Brentano's book, *On the Manifold Sense of Being in Aristotle* (1862).
+Brentano uses a crucial phrase from Aristotle as the epigraph to his book: *Τὸ ὂν λέγεται πολλαχῶς*.
+Heidegger translates this as 'Das Seiende wird (nämlich hinsichtlich seines Seins) in vielfacher Weise offenkundig'. *That which is becomes manifest (with regard to its being) in many ways*.
+This notion, which Heidegger stays true to throughout his whole career, is manifest in his work in two ways:

+1. Ways of being: just like Aristotle, Heidegger recognises that there are different ways or modes of being.
+For Aristotle, these are fourfold: accidental being, being as truth, being as potentiality or actuality, and categorial being.
+Heidegger does not enumerate the modes of being, but in *Being and Time* introduces *Zuhandenheit* and *Vorhandenheit* as two central modes of the being of non-Dasein entities.
+2. 'Ways, not works': this phrase of Heidegger's is given at the beginning of the Gesamtausgabe, and is a partial explanation of the constant changes in Heidegger's voice.
+For as long as his questioning is directed toward *being*, which 'is manifest in many ways', so too must Heidegger's thought be directed in many ways.

+We can accordingly formulate the being-question as: what is it that unifies all the manifold ways of being?
+Heidegger's project -- when it is successful -- expresses the answer to this question in manifold ways.

+The first two elements of Heidegger's questioning and answering are *phenomenology* and *the ontological difference*.
+(The latter, I would argue, is the central concept in Heidegger's career, if we must claim that there is such a thing).
+Heidegger inherited phenomenology from Husserl, but he was not quite so ambitious with it; while, for Husserl, phenomenology 'was elaborated into a distinctive philosophical position according to a pattern set by Descartes, Kant and Fichte', for the early Heidegger its primary purpose was as a clue for engaging the being-question.[^4] Phenomenology is the λόγος of φαίνεσθαι: it is the manifesting of that-which-shows-itself.
+As Heidegger writes in *Being and Time*, the "being true" of λόγος is always ἀλήθεια: un-concealing.
+Phenomenology, as the λόγος of phenomena, must 'take beings [that are manifest] out of their concealment; to let them be seen as something unconcealed (ἀληθές);
+to *discover* them'.[^5]